NothingAG/accessible-dropdown/README.md

     - ✅ When pressing `Up`/`Down` while the dropdown is closed, open it (and keep focus inside filter input).
     - ✅ When pressing `Up`/`Down` while the dropdown is open, move focus to last/first checkbox.
 - ✅ Keep `aria-expanded` in sync with the dropdown: set it to `true` when it is open, and to `false` when it is closed.
+- When clicking `.filter__close-options` button, close `fieldset.selected`, set focus to filter text field, and select all text (if there is any).

+### Nice to have / open questions

+- I would find it cool to be able to press `Space` to toggle options and `Enter` to close (confirm) an opened dropdown.
+    - This might result in confusion for some people, if they think that `Enter` would toggle options, too.
+We might leverage this by displaying a small hint "Press Space to toggle options" when somebody hits `Enter` while no option is checked yet.
+- Another cool thing would be the ability to reset the whole element by pressing `Esc` inside the filter text field: if there is a filter text, it is removed, and when pressing `Esc` another time, the whole element is reset (uncheck all checkboxes).
+    - It might be good to show a confirmation "Do you really want to reset the element?" before doing that.

 ## @josua: some notes to keep in mind